Exploring the Rich Tradition of Turkish Baths

 The Bastard of Istanbul

-Situated in the historic Beyoğlu district, the Galatasaray Hammam has served the public since the late 15th century.
-It was originally part of the Galatasaray Mosque complex, commissioned by Sultan Bayezid II.
-The hamam is known for its traditional architecture, including high domed ceilings and classic Ottoman design, offering a serene escape where visitors can indulge in traditional treatments like the kese (scrub) and foam massage.
+Situated in the historic Beyoğlu district, Galatasaray Hamamı has served the public since the late 15th century, originally commissioned by Sultan Bayezid II as part of the Galatasaray Mosque complex.
+Its high domed ceilings and classic Ottoman design have changed little over the centuries.
+Visitors today can enjoy traditional treatments including the kese scrub and foam massage in an atmosphere of genuine historic character.

 The Museum of Innocent

-This luxurious hamam, located between the Blue Mosque and the Hagia Sophia, was built in the 16th century by the famous architect Mimar Sinan.
-It was a gift from Sultan Suleiman the Magnificent to his wife, Hürrem Sultan.
-After extensive restoration, it reopened to provide a blend of historical ambiance and modern spa services.
-Its symmetrical design is unique, reflecting the grandeur of the Ottoman Empire, and it offers a variety of services, including private suites for a more secluded experience.
+Located between the Blue Mosque and Hagia Sophia, this exceptional hamam was built in the 16th century by the master architect Mimar Sinan as a gift from Sultan Suleiman the Magnificent to his wife, Hürrem Sultan.
+Following extensive restoration, it now combines its original grandeur with refined modern spa services.
+Its rare symmetrical design — with identical sections mirroring each other — reflects the confidence and ambition of the Ottoman Empire at its height.

 Madonna in the Fur Coat